A-DaRo/language_and_ai/Docs/ARCHITECTURE.md

 **Serialization**: JSON-compatible (no circular references)

 **Class Description**:
 Represents a single Notion page within the hierarchical structure.
 It is the **Single Source of Truth** for page relationships and metadata.
-Has been refactored to delegate all path calculations to a specialized `PathCalculator` component, improving separation of concerns and testability.
+The master-side `GlobalQueueManager` enforces canonical instances via `allContexts`, and any TitleRegistry update immediately flows into the `PageContext.title`, ensuring the human-readable title stays in sync with the registry.
+The class now delegates all path calculations to a specialized `PathCalculator` component, improving separation of concerns and testability.

 **Refactoring Overview**: